 “The perfect basic tee!
-The Renfrew Top is a fitted knit top with sleeve and neckline variations.
+The Sewaholic Renfrew Knit Top Pattern is a fitted knit top with sleeve and neckline variations.
 View A has long sleeves and a scoop neckline; View B has short sleeves and a deep V neckline; and, View C has a dramatic cowl neckline and three-quarter length sleeves.
 Mix and match any of the sleeves with any of the neckline options for unlimited possibilities!”

 0 – 16.
 I made a size 6.

 The more I sew, the more I love Sewaholic Patterns.
 The founder of this company, Tasia St. Germaine, drafted these patterns for women with a pear figure – that is, women who carry their weight through their hips and are proportionally smaller through the waist and chest.
 Women like me!